aredn/documentation/arednGettingStarted/node_status.rst

   |icon10| indicates a Cross-link

-  |icon11| indicates the node is routed using the new Babel protocol
+  |icon11| indicates the node is actively routed using the new Babel protocol (this is the only icon which can also appear on *Local Nodes*)

 Right Section